grnydawn/errand/README.rst

         >>> python setup.py install

-Vector addition example in CUDA(Nvidia) or HIP(AMD)
+NumPy array example in CUDA(Nvidia) or HIP(AMD)
 -------------------------------------------------------

-To run the example, create two source files in a folder shown below.
-And run Python as usual shown below.
+To run the example, create two source files in a folder as shown below, and run the Python script as usual.
-The example assumes that at least one of CUDA compiler (nvcc) or HIP compiler (hipcc) is usuable and GPU is available on your system.
+The example assumes that at least one of CUDA compiler (nvcc) and HIP compiler (hipcc) is usuable and GPU is available on your system.

 ::